 At 5PM, my boyfriend got home from work.
 At this point, the contractions were causing me a lot of pain.
-I was breathing through them pretty well.
-I started to time them and realized that they were only 3 minutes apart, but they were only lasting for about 30 seconds.
+I was breathing through them pretty well and after starting to time them, I realized that they were only 3 minutes apart, but they were only lasting for about 30 seconds.
 I felt like we needed to get to the hospital since they were so close together, but I also wanted to wait as long as possible.

-We were heading to the hospital around 6:30PM.
+We drove to the hospital around 6:30PM.
 In between contractions, I decided to play the birth playlist I had designed for the occasion.
 Turns out, “Here Comes the Sun” was the last thing I wanted to hear in that moment.
-I slammed my hand on the volume button and shut down George Harrison mid-verse and mid-contraction.
-I just wanted to breathe, focus and be in silence.
+I slammed my hand on the volume button and shut down George Harrison mid-verse and mid-contraction; I just wanted to breathe, focus and be in silence.

 The process of breaking my water, checking my cervix again and inserting this fetal monitor, was extremely painful.
 It was a minute or two that felt like an hour.
 My contractions were extremely close together but not lasting long at all and I was still only dilated about 3 cm.

-I didn’t feel a big rush of emotions at first.
-I felt medicated, anxious, numb, shocked, and scared all at once.
-I wanted to be holding her on my chest doing skin to skin, right away.
-I wanted to breastfeed immediately after she was born.
-I had wanted a natural birth.
+I didn’t feel a big rush of emotions at first, I felt medicated, anxious, numb, shocked, and scared all at once.
+My plan had been to hold her on my chest, skin to skin, right away and breastfeed immediately after she was born.
+I had planned for a natural birth.
 None of those things were happening.
 What was happening?
 I wasn’t sure, I was in foreign territory.

 Even the traumatic births are so worth it in the end.
 It only makes sense that the most challenging endeavor would result in something as life-changing as becoming a mother.